Relki/Feedstics/Readme.md

 This solution consists of the following major components;
-- Feed Runner Console App that can be run in a container.
+- Feed Runner Console App that can be run in a docker container.
 This is the code responsible for reading social media stream data from providers and forwarding it to export providers.
 - Azure Stream Analytics job (ASA).
 Peforms our analytics on incoming social media streams of data grouped by social media providers.
 - Azure SQL Database.
 Stores pre-calculated social media metrics.
-- Azure Function Http RESTful API tat can run in a container.
+- Azure Function Http RESTful API tat can run in a docker container.
 This has endpoints available to retreive pre-calculated social media metrics from our sql server database.

 In this solution, we start off with a .Net Core 7 console app that can be run in a docker container.